Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 - Time utilization

 Using a tool like this may seem like a hassle, but it’s effortless to use.
+If the time tracking software is implemented in law firm, that should be used by all employees not only by lawyers.
 Here’s a detailed guide that will help you start.

-Timesheet tools should be both easy to use and suitable for data export relevant for productivity and profitability management.
-The employee usually fills following data:
+Attorney time tracking should be both easy to use and suitable for data export relevant for productivity and profitability management.
+The lawyers (and other employees) usually fill following data:

 - Date of work – that is usually set automatically.
 If an employee needs to book a vacation, they need to select a range of dates.